Slvr-one/bookmaker/README.md

-# bookmaker_app:
+# Bookmaker App:

 This is a custom app I build from scratch in golang, while self learning the inner working of this amaizing coding experience of a language.

-This app was designed as a simple web server for some minimal bookmaking, aka gambling by defining several endpoints to handle HTTP requests.
+This app was designed as a simple web server for some minimal bookmaking, aka gambling. by defining several endpoints to handle HTTP requests.
-The program defines several structs to represent data, including Horse, Record, Person, and Bet.
+The program defines several structs to represent data, including:
+Horse, Record, Person, and Bet.
 It allows investors to participate in various events.
 The app is connected to a MongoDB database for persistancy between events.
 Built with Go, utilizing MongoDB, Nginx, Docker & Compose.

 ## Breakdown:
 This app is part of my Portfolio project, which includes